What is your approach to tinnitus treatment?

 The most effective approach to stop the vicious cycle of tinnitus is Tinnitus Retraining Therapy or TRT.
 The overall approach of TRT is often misunderstood – even by many medical professionals.
 When customized and implemented properly to an individual’s needs, it is a highly successful tinnitus treatment.

 More specifically, Tinnitus Retraining Therapy uses sound therapy and directive counseling over 12 – 24 months to properly deal with the three systems involved: the auditory system (hearing), the limbic system (emotions), and the autonomic nervous system (flight or fight response).
-Over many years of helping tinnitus sufferers, we have developed and refined our treatment protocols, evaluated countless new technology offerings, and invested in our people and equipment to provide the best outcomes in the industry.
+Over many years of helping tinnitus sufferers, we have developed and refined our treatment protocols, evaluated countless new tinnitus treatment options and technology offerings, and invested in our people and equipment to provide the best outcomes in the industry.
 We have been able to provide life-changing results for thousands of tinnitus patients, and we are confident we can help you too.

 Tinnitus Treatment at Sound Relief

 Sound Relief helps more tinnitus patients find relief with TRT than any other practice in the United States.
-How we can offer hope when so many claim there is no effective treatment for chronic tinnitus?
-It’s because we have the technology, experience, and compassion needed to successfully reduce the impact of tinnitus on your life.
+How can we offer hope when so many claim there is no effective treatment for chronic tinnitus?
+It’s because we have the technology, experience, and compassion needed to reduce the impact of tinnitus on your life successfully.
 We believe in a multi-disciplinary approach for complex cases, such as involving experienced psychologists when needed to provide Cognitive Behavioral Therapy (CBT).
 Other cases may require working with a patient’s primary care physician to rule out the involvement of other medical conditions and prescriptions, such as drugs for high blood pressure and antidepressants.

-Unparalleled Expertise with Tinnitus Treatment
+Unparalleled Expertise in Tinnitus Treatment

 Dr. Julie Prutsman’s team of audiologists offers the highest standard of care.
 Dr. Julie has immersed herself in the study, understanding, and treatment of tinnitus for more than 15 years, long before effective FDA tinnitus treatments had been developed beyond hearing aids and masking devices.
 She studied under the industry’s most respected and leading tinnitus expert, Dr. Pawel Jastreboff.

 Dr. Jastreboff, Ph.D., Sc.D. developed the renowned Tinnitus Retraining Therapy (TRT).
 Julie had the privilege of studying under him in 2002 and today is a proud member of the TRT Association, whose 50 members in the United States have been personally trained by Dr. Jasterboff and his associates.
-With this neurophysiological background, Dr. Julie is continually seeking and analyzing the latest tinnitus technologies to best help you find the long-term solution that’s right for you.
+With this neurophysiological background, Dr. Julie is continually seeking and analyzing the latest tinnitus technologies to help you find the long-term solution that’s right for you.
 Today, she spends the majority of her time overseeing and reviewing cases with her team of doctors, all of whom she personally recruited, hired, and trained.
 We strive to deliver exceptional care without exception.

 Evidence-Based Results

-Almost every otolaryngologist, audiology practice, and hearing aid dispenser that claims to offer relief from tinnitus offer only one solution: hearing aids.
+Almost every otolaryngologist, audiology practice, and hearing aid dispenser that claims to offer relief from tinnitus typically offers only one solution: hearing aids.
 While amplification may help some, only 50% of tinnitus sufferers will benefit from hearing correction alone.
 Recently in one of our Google reviews, a patient who had visited several other audiologists commented, “It was so refreshing to hear her (Dr. Leah Mitchell) address the tinnitus issue as a primary concern, not my hearing loss.”
-At Sound Relief, we promise to focus on your tinnitus, your medical history as it relates to your tinnitus, the cause of your tinnitus, and offer only evidence-based solutions like Tinnitus Retraining Therapy.
+At Sound Relief, we promise to focus on your tinnitus, your medical history as it relates to your tinnitus, the cause of your tinnitus, and offer evidence-based solutions like Tinnitus Retraining Therapy.

 Experience Matters with Tinnitus Treatment